zjunlp/EasyEdit/README.md

     - [Other Related Projects](#other-related-projects)

 ## 🔔News
+- 2025-04-03, 🚀🚀We have upgraded **EasyEdit** and introduced **EasyEdit2**!
+EasyEdit2 provides an easy-to-use steering framework for editing large language models with **precision and flexibility**.
+This upgrade enhances the framework’s capabilities, making it more robust and adaptable for various steering methods.
+More details can be found in the [README](README_2.md) and on our [website](https://zjunlp.github.io/project/EasyEdit2/).
 - 2025-03-04, 🌟🌟In addition to the original token-level teacher-forcing paradigm for evaluation, EasyEdit has integrated a new evaluation method, following the paper titled "[The Mirage of Model Editing: Revisiting Evaluation in the Wild](https://arxiv.org/abs/2502.11177)".
 You can use this [script](https://github.com/zjunlp/EasyEdit/blob/main/examples/run_LLM_evaluation.py) to quickly launch this evaluation approach, which better aligns with real-world requirements.
 Special thanks to [@WanliYoung](https://github.com/WanliYoung) for contribution!

+<details>
+<summary><b>Previous News</b></summary>

 - 2025-01-03, We have updated the evaluation method in paper "[CKnowEdit: A New Chinese Knowledge Editing Dataset for Linguistics, Facts, and Logic Error Correction in LLMs](https://arxiv.org/abs/2409.05806)", adopting an LLM-as-a-judge approach that is more aligned with real-world scenarios and practical applications.
 Both the experimental results and the running scripts have been updated accordingly in [readme](https://github.com/zjunlp/EasyEdit/blob/main/examples/CKnowEdit.md).
 - 2024-11-19, we update the Table 4 results in the paper "[A Comprehensive Study of Knowledge Editing for Large Language Models](https://arxiv.org/abs/2401.01286)" after optimizing certain methods (related to AdaLoRA) and fixing computational bugs (related to ROME and MEMIT) in the EasyEdit (More details in https://github.com/zjunlp/EasyEdit/issues/427).
 These improvements have led to better results than before.
 We will continue updating this paper and welcome everyone to discuss and exchange ideas.
 - 2024-11-11, 🎉🎉the paper on model editing for LLMs4Code, "[Model Editing for LLMs4Code: How Far are We?](https://arxiv.org/abs/2411.06638)", has been accepted by ICSE 2025!
 This work proposes a benchmark for LLMs4Code editing, [CLMEEval](https://github.com/xpq-tech/code-llmedit), which is built upon EasyEdit!
 - 2024-11-09, we fixed a bug regarding the [KnowEdit](https://huggingface.co/datasets/zjunlp/KnowEdit) results in the https://github.com/zjunlp/EasyEdit/issues/390.
 Thanks for the help of [@StarLooo](https://github.com/StarLooo) to help us with it.

-<details>
-<summary><b>Previous News</b></summary>

 - 2024-10-24, EasyEdit has added two new knowledge editing methods, [AlphaEdit](https://github.com/zjunlp/EasyEdit/blob/main/easyeditor/models/alphaedit/README.md).
 In addition, we have fixed several bugs.
 - 2024-10-23, the EasyEdit integrates constrained decoding methods from steering editing to mitigate hallucination in LLM and MLLM, with detailed information available in [DoLa](https://github.com/zjunlp/EasyEdit/tree/main/easyeditor/models/dola) and [DeCo](https://github.com/zjunlp/EasyEdit/tree/main/easyeditor/models/deco).